DavyK17/kibandaski/README.md

 - [Swagger UI](https://swagger.io/tools/swagger-ui/) - REST API documentation tool
   - [swagger-ui-express](https://www.npmjs.com/package/swagger-ui-express) - Express.js interface for Swagger UI
 - [Validator.js](https://github.com/validatorjs/validator.js) - Library of string validators and sanitisers

+## Client (Part Two)
+### Requirements
+- Build a functioning e-commerce application using React, Node.js, and Postgres by extending your existing e-commerce REST API with an interactive client
+- Use Git version control
+- Use command line
+- Develop locally on your computer
+- Enable users to create a personal account
+- Enable users to create an account with a third-party service (Google, Facebook, etc)
+- Enable users to browse products
+- Enable users to complete a purchase using a payment processor (Stripe recommended)
+- Enable users to view order history
+- Publish the application to Heroku

 ## Future work
 None planned at the moment, but additional features could potentially be added in the future such as: